Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

-It has been shown that quantum and thermal effects serve to anharmonically stabilize cubic LuH$_3$ at ambient pressures \cite{lucrezi2024temperature} despite harmonic DFT calculations requiring 20 GPa to stabilize it \cite{dangic2023ab}.
-Similarly, quantum effects stabilize cubic Lu$_4$H$_{11}$N at 20 GPa \cite{fang2023assessing} whereas harmonic DFT calculations require 60 GPa \cite{hao2023first}.
-Given these results and our anharmonicity analysis (Fig.\ \ref{fig:modeanalysis}), we performed SSCHA \cite{monacelli2021stochastic} calculations (Fig.\ \ref{fig:SSCHA_results}).
-Calculations were performed for the $\Gamma$-point phonons of the 128-atom conventional cell, which was only possible on this supercell size due to machine learning acceleration \cite{denchfieldstability}, as over one million configurations had to be sampled for convergence.
-As expected, the quantum corrections stabilize the imaginary modes [Fig. \ref{fig:Lu8H23N_phonon}] with temperature effects only providing small changes.
-These results indicate that the quantum zero point motion dynamically stabilizes this structure, ensuring it is at least metastable.
+It has been shown that quantum and thermal effects serve to anharmonically stabilize cubic LuH$_3$ at ambient pressures \cite{lucrezi2024temperature} despite harmonic DFT calculations requiring 20 GPa to stabilize the structure \cite{dangic2023ab}.
+Similarly, quantum nuclear effects stabilize Pm$\overline{3}$m LuH$_{2.75}$N$_{0.25}$ at 20 GPa \cite{fang2023assessing} whereas harmonic DFT calculations require 60 GPa \cite{hao2023first}.
+Given these results and the anharmonicity analysis above, we performed SSCHA calculations \cite{monacelli2021stochastic} on Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ (Fig.\ \ref{fig:SSCHA_results}).
+Simulations were performed for the $\Gamma$-point phonons of the 128-atom conventional cell and made feasible by using machine learning acceleration, as over one million configurations had to be sampled for convergence (see Sec. \ref{sec:methods}).
+As expected, the quantum corrections stabilize the imaginary modes [Fig. \ref{fig:Lu8H23N_phonon_combined}(a)] with temperature effects providing only small changes.
+The results indicate that quantum nuclear effects dynamically stabilize this structure, ensuring it is at least metastable.
+Since SSCHA calculations were performed at the PBE level, the dynamical stability may be slightly overestimated; e.g. Fig.\ \ref{fig:Lu8H23N_phonon_combined}(c) shows correlation effects can enhance the tendency for distortion, but such effects were not included in the SSCHA.

 The SSCHA-relaxed structure has very minor structural changes from the original DFT-relaxed structure \cite{denchfield2024electronic} and produces the same band structure.
-As quantum effects generally expand the lattice, the SSCHA calculations find the cell at its fixed lattice constant of $a = 10.04 $\AA\ to be at 2.2 GPa.
-The radial distributions of bond distances \cite{monacelli2021stochastic} at 300 K are plotted in Fig. \ref{fig:SSCHA_results}(c).
-The nearest-neighbor H-H distance is very broad due to the quantum zero point motion (it is similarly broad at 0 K).
-The classical DFT-level H$^{tet}$-H$^{oct}$ and H$^{tet}$-H$^{tet}$ bond lengths are 2.14\AA \ and 2.35\AA \ respectively.
-Temperature effects broaden the Lu-N bond length significantly, overlapping the bond length that corresponds to 24e-Lu in their symmetric Wyckoff positions (which significantly increases DOS(E$_F$); see Fig. \ref{fig:Lu_sym}).
+The radial distributions of near-neighbor distances \cite{monacelli2021stochastic} at 0 K are plotted in Fig. \ref{fig:SSCHA_results}(c).
+The nearest-neighbor H-H distance is very broad due to the quantum nuclear effects.
+The classical DFT-level H$^{\text{tet}}$-H$^{\text{oct}}$ and H$^{\text{tet}}$-H$^{\text{tet}}$ bond lengths are 2.14 \AA \ and 2.35 \AA \ respectively.
+Temperature effects broaden the Lu-N bond length, which may have significant effects on the DOS($E_\text{F}$) (see Fig. \ref{fig:Lu_sym}).